 - Hazardous materials must be stored under lock and key in designated areas with properly displayed and visible warning signs. - No works related to the submitted Method Statement may commence until the Method Statement has been studied and approved in writing. - An effective monitoring system to detect any leakage or spillage of all hazardous substances during their transportation, handling, use and storage must be implemented.
-This must include precautionary measures to limit the possibility of oil and other toxic liquids from entering the soil or storm water systems. - Measures to protect hydrological features such as streams, rivers, pans, wetlands, dams and their catchments, and other environmental sensitive areas from construction impacts including the direct or indirect spillage of pollutants must be implemented.
+This must include precautionary measures to limit the possibility of oil and other toxic liquids from entering the soil or storm water systems.

-- Paints: No paint products may be disposed of on Site and brush/roller wash facilities must be established to the satisfaction of the Engineer and the ECO.
+- Measures to protect hydrological features such as streams, rivers, pans, wetlands, dams and their catchments, and other environmental sensitive areas from construction impacts including the direct or indirect spillage of pollutants must be implemented. - Material with pollution generating potential must be limited in construction activities.
+Any hazardous substances must be handled according to the relevant legislation relating to transport, storage and use of the substance. - Any spillage of any hazardous materials including diesel that may occur during construction and operation must be reported immediately to Department of Water and Sanitation; - Paints: No paint products may be disposed of on Site and brush/roller wash facilities must be established to the satisfaction of the Engineer and the ECO.
 Oil based paints and chemical additives and cleaners such as thinners and turpentine must be strictly controlled.
 A Method Statement detailing the paint management procedures is required. - Hazardous building materials: -Hazardous building materials (e.g. asbestos, fibre claddings, refrigerants, coolants, sub-station cooling oils, etc.) must be identified and dealt with in accordance with the relevant safety and health legislation.
 All such material must be separated on Site and disposed of at appropriate licensed disposal sites.
 The Contractor must supply the ECO with a certificate of disposal.